deOliveira1996/MeDiDOR/README.md

 MedidoR is an R package designed to assist in the collection and analysis of morphometric measurements from drone-collected images of marine animals, particularly marine mammals.
 The package implements aerial photogrammetry techniques using scale calibration objects to estimate accurate measurements from images.

-Key features: - Interactive Shiny application for measurement collection - Calibration tools for converting pixel measurements to real-world dimensions - Data management and visualization tools - Support for both 5% and 10% segment interval analyses
+Key features: - Interactive Shiny application for measurement collection - Calibration tools for converting pixel measurements to real-world dimensions - Data management and visualization tools - Support for both 5% and 10% segment interval analyses - Interface to collect scale calibration measurements

 ## Installation